 The important thing to know is that women who have ectopic pregnancies can absolutely go on to have healthy pregnancies.

-Jenna, who is expecting her third child, hopes that sharing her story gives others hope.
+Jenna, now a mom of three, hopes that sharing her story gives others hope.

 "The point of this all is that there is joy and there is pain and for Dylan to share her pain with all of us hopefully brings us all the hope that there will be joy," she said.